illinoistech-itm/amf/README.md

 ## Antenna

-Was a Python project that was used to re-write radio ID firmware for cerating a 1 to many realtionship on a standard 915 mhz radio
+A Python project that was used to re-write radio ID firmware for cerating a 1 to many realtionship on a standard 915 mhz radio

 ## Server